 It is not easy to put together the right crew.
 The members can change from one season to the next, or even during mid-season.
 Boat owners need to realize that a good crew—those who practice enthusiastic and knowledgeable service, prepare a decent variety of delicious dishes, and most importantly, can communicate effectively with the guests on board—is what actually makes their boat valuable.

-Guests need to realize that this level of service is not always possible on board all gulets, particularly on economic or standard-class boats.
+Guests need to realize that this level of service is not always possible on board all boats, particularly on economic or standard-class boats.
 A good crew can often mean higher costs, which are reflected in the overall charter rate.

 All in all, it’s all about the crew, isn’t it?
 If the crew is important to you, then the best thing to do is ask for a crew profile of the boat or boats you are interested in and make your decision to charter accordingly.